Code-Institute-Submissions/Milestone1-StreetFoodiesTour/README.md

 <span id="project-background"></span>
 ## Project Background :information_desk_person:

-This project is a redesign of the <a href="https://bangkokvanguards.com/experiences/the-ultimate-bangkok-foodtour/" target="_blank">BangkokVanguards</a> street food tour page.
+This project is a redesign of the [BangkokVanguards](https://bangkokvanguards.com/experiences/the-ultimate-bangkok-foodtour/) street food tour page.
 The name of the agency was changed to StreetFoodies & Co., a fictitious & catchy name that suits the vibe of the tour.

 The idea behind the re envisioned structure & layout of the website is: